blbrdv/Aegir/README.md

 > **Aegir** is a jötunn and a personification of the sea in Norse mythology.

-This simple mod camera water clipping in god mod allow players dig and build underwater without problems.
+This simple mod removes camera water clipping in godmode allowing players dig and build underwater without problems.

 ## Installing